markmc27/roundup/documentation/journal.md

     Switched the app from test mode to real mode and getting CORS issues.
 Because it worked in the integration tests and postman, I didn't think to check the CORS headers in the browser.

     I'll add a couple of Next api routes and move the calls to the server and update the hooks to use the Next api.

+Wed 7th Sept 0700:
+    Added the Next api routes and the calls to the server.
+That's all working now.
+Also noticed that the linter was complaining because there was a comma that it wasn't expecting.
+Removed the comma and there were a ton of linting issues.
+Fixed those and got the next build working.

+    Hooked up the final cypress test to test transferring the round up to a savings goal updates the account balance and the savings goal total on the screen.
+If I was doing this further, I would add an API endpoint to reset the test data on the server so the cypres tests can be run again and hook that up as a pre-condition in the cypress test.

+    Although I would have liked to spend more time writing tests for the api routes and the react components that I updated to get more coverage, I'm happy enough with how this has turned out.
+Spending a couple of hours here and there and not having a great deal of time to dedicate to it, I am happy with the results.

+    The app showcases a range of skills and experience that I think will be beneficial to the role and team at Starling.

+    During this challenge, I utilised the following tools and techniques:
+    * BDD acceptance criteria - taking the challenge spec and extrapolating capabiliities, features, and scenarios.
+Although not all scenarios were covered, I was able to get a good sense of the overall scope of the challenge.
+    * Next JS - showcasing server-side rendering, api routes, and switching between live and test data
+    * React - custom hooks for the api calls, custom components, and styling
+    * Material UI - small use of the theme to add some branding colours to the app
+    * React Testing Library
+    * React Query
+    * Cypress and Cucumber - e2e tests using the BDD stories written at the start